↑

 It’s ready in right around 30 minutes and requires only minimal prep work.
 The only portion of this recipe that needs to be cooked is the ground pork, which cooks very quickly.

-This recipe can be adapted to make it gluten free or low carb.
+This recipe can easily be adapted to make it gluten free or low carb.
 See the recipe notes section in the recipe card at the bottom of this post for instructions.

 How to Make Asian Pork Tacos